Tabrisrp/rename-wp-login/readme.txt

 == Changelog ==

 = 1.4 =
-* Enhancement code with namespace and autoload
+* Enhancement code with composer, namespace and autoload

 = 1.3.4.2 =
 * Fix : Remove message review if PHP is too old